"stocked with magnificent lawyers"

 Silks:

-Lance Ashworth QC:"Bright and engaging."
+Lance Ashworth KC:"Bright and engaging."

-Timothy Collingwood QC: "Noted for breach-of-duty cases."
+Timothy Collingwood KC: "Noted for breach-of-duty cases."

 Juniors: